Exploring Squirrel Hill

-A kiosk that recommends day trip itineraries in Squirrel Hill based on visitors' party size, interests and amount of available time to help them discover what the neighborhood has to offer.
+A kiosk that recommends day trip itineraries in Squirrel Hill based on visitors' party size, interests and amount of available time to help them explore the neighborhood.

 Role & Contributions

-Squirrel Hill is a residential neighborhood in Pittsburgh, PA that is a one stop shop for entertainment, food, and shopping.
-It offers a diverse range of experiences, with kosher brunch and soup dumplings on the same street.
-Recognizing that college students and other visitors typically frequent the same popular restaurants and shops in the area, we wanted our wayfinding device to bring attention to the lesser known "hidden gems" of the place.
+Squirrel Hill is a residential neighborhood in Pittsburgh, PA that offers a diverse range of experiences for entertainment, food, and shopping.
+Recognizing that college students and other visitors typically frequent the same tried-and-true restaurants and shops, we wanted our wayfinding device to bring attention to the lesser known "hidden gems" of the area.

-In order to recommend trips for places less traveled, we perused Yelp to make a list of possible destinations.
-Based on the kinds of activities we found, we constructed some personas which we loosely defined as people who like food, people who like excitement and new experiences, and people who enjoy quieter or intellectual activities.
+In order to be able to recommend trips, we perused Yelp to compile a list of possible destinations.
+Based on the kinds of activities we found, we constructed personas which we loosely defined as people who like food, people who like excitement and experiences, and people who enjoy quiet activities.

-We then wanted to identify the type of trip the visitor is having: a solo adventure, hanging out with friends, going on a date, or a spending time with family.
-We drew up a list of activities for each type of group/individual.
+We then wanted to identify what type of trip it was: a solo adventure, a hangout with friends, a date, or a family trip.
+We assigned up to 3 activities for each type of group or individual.

-Finally, based on the amount of time they want to spend in the neighborhood, we provided some or all of the items on the list as recommendations.
+Finally, based on the amount of time the visitor wanted to spend in the neighborhood, we provided one, two, or all of the items on the list in the itinerary.

-We used p5.js to code the speech recognition functions and animate interactions.
-Considering the free-forming nature of human speech and how much room there is for error, we were careful to set up questions to receive one-word responses.
-The interface itself supplements the questions with visual feedback to acknowledge the user's input and with playful graphics.
+Considering the free-flowing nature of human speech and how much room there is for error, we were careful to set up questions to receive one-word responses.
+The interface itself supplements the questions with visual feedback to acknowledge the user's input in the form of playful graphics.
 Each step is simple and gives clear instructions.
-After the user confirms a satisfactory route, the kiosk displays a QR code to pull up Google Maps with directions to these places on the user's phone.

 Below are character designs and animations I created, used as assets in our interface.

 We decided to make it an on-site kiosk because they are easily accessible for public use.
-We steered away from creating an app because we didn't want visitors to have to download something for likely one-time use.
-We felt that one-word responses would also mitigate the potential interference from background noise.
-Further, given the minimal number of steps required to get an itinerary, we guessed that lines and crowds around the kiosk would not be an issue.
+We steered away from creating an app because we didn't want visitors to have to download something likely for one-time use.
+We felt that short responses would also mitigate the potential interference from background noise.
+Also, given the minimal number of steps required to get an itinerary, we guessed that lines and crowds around the kiosk would not be an issue.